sophiewo/thermostat/README.md

 * You can ask about the thermostat's current energy usage: < 18 is `low-usage`, < 25 is `medium-usage`, anything else is `high-usage`.
 * (In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)

+Executed:

+1. Thermostat starts at 20 degrees
+2. You can increase the temperature with an up function
+3. You can decrease the temperature with a down function
+4. The minimum temperature is 10 degrees
+5. Power saving mode is on by default
+..1.
+Can switch psm on and off
+6. If power saving mode is on, the maximum temperature is 25 degrees
+7. If power saving mode is off, the maximum temperature is 32 degrees